-If you see a fallen power line stay well clear – ideally distance yourself by at least 10 metres.
-Call CitiPower on 13 12 80 or Powercor on 13 24 12 to report the issue.
+If you see a fallen powerline stay well clear – ideally distance yourself by at least 10 metres and call us to report an issue:

 Electric shock occurs when a person comes into contact with an electrical source.
 Depending on the amount electrical current flowing through the body, electric shock can damage the skin and internal organs.
 Furthermore, electrical contact can cause muscle contraction, preventing the victim from releasing their grip on an electrical source.
 If shocks are felt around the home, including minor tingles on taps, a qualified electrician should be called to investigate.

 Poor internal wiring or faulty appliances are the main cause of electric shock around the home.
 To reduce the hazard, never use damaged electrical appliances and ensure that any electrical work is performed by a qualified electrician.
 Consideration should be given to have a qualified electrician install safety switches on light and power circuits.